sensu-plugins/sensu-plugins.github.io/development/developer_guidelines.md

 ## Vagrant Boxes

-There is a [Vagrantfile][4] in each repo with shell provisioning that is capable of seting up  the major versions of Ruby using RVM and a sensu gemset for each if you wish to use it.
-To get started install [Vagrant][5] then type `vagrant up` in the root directory of the repo or using [GIR][11] typee `rake vagrant:up plugin=<app>` from the PROJECT_DIRECTORY.
+There is a [Vagrantfile][4] in each repo with shell provisioning that is capable of setting up  the major versions of Ruby using RVM and a sensu gemset for each if you wish to use it.
+To get started install [Vagrant][5] then type `vagrant up` in the root directory of the repo or using [GIR][11] type `rake vagrant:up plugin=<app>` from the PROJECT_DIRECTORY.
 Once it is up type `vagrant ssh` or `rake vagrant:up plugin=<app>` to remote into the box and then `cd /vagrant && bundle install` to set all necessary dependencies.

 The box currently defaults to Ruby 2.1.4 but 1.9.3 and 2.0.0 are available for installation as well, just uncomment them from the install script.
 See the file comments for further details.